 FOR MORE INFORMATION:

 Please contact our Intake Coordinator by filling out our Outpatient Therapy Application.
 Appointments are available Monday through Friday mornings and evenings.
 We accept Blue Cross Blue Shield of MA, Harvard Pilgrim insurance, or private pay.

 At your first appointment you will go over and sign informed consent, consent to release information for all other relevant providers and schools, and our cancellation policy.

 When seeing a child as the client, the clinician will first meet with caregivers for 50 minutes to discuss goals and concerns and then schedule a second 50 minute meeting with the minor.
 These two meetings will be used for both the family and therapist to decide if this treatment is the right fit for the client.
 When working with adults, clinicians will have an initial 50 minute meeting with the potential client to determine the right fit.

-If you are interested in receiving therapeutic services from Applied Behavioral Learning Services, please fill out our online application and our intake coordinator, Taylor Young, will reach out to you for further information.
-Alternatively, if you would like to contact us directly by email or phone, you can do so by emailing Taylor at email@example.com or by phone at 617-467-4136.
+If you are interested in receiving therapeutic services from Applied Behavioral Learning Services, please fill out our online application and our intake coordinator will reach out to you for further information.
+Alternatively, if you would like to contact us directly by email or phone, you can do so by emailing Katie at email@example.com or by phone at 617-467-4136.

 PSYCHIATRIC EMERGENCY RESOURCES: